vmarchaud/openprofiling-node/README.md

 I expect that the library will not match everyone use-cases, so I'm asking everyone in this case to open an issue so we can discuss how the toolkit could meet yours.

+The NodeJS implementation is currently tested with all recent NodeJS LTS (8, 10, 12) and the most recent major (13).

 ## Use cases

 ### An application have a memory leak